formalms/formalms/html/readme.txt

 - Launch http://www.yourwebsite.com/upgrade
 - Follow upgrade instructions.
 - As final step of the upgrade, the procedure imports and updates all languages previously defined with the standard translations.
+Thee language import procedure has been enanched and can now not overwrite the customization
-- At the end of upgrade, go to the "Administration panel/Language" to import your own language files
+- At the end of upgrade, go to the "Administration panel/Language" check and import if needed your own language files; you can import only modified labels
 - To secure you installation, at the end of upgrade, remove or rename the folders install and upgrade.

-  The procedure may change for you the config.php file (if writable, or require you to download it and upload to the web root folder, if not)
+  The procedure may change for you the config.php file (if writable), or requires you to download it and upload to the web root folder (if not writable)

 4.1 Upgrade from version 2.xx

 During upgrade from forma.lms 2.x  to forma.lms 2.2 and later, pay attention to
 a) Template
-   Template 2.0 and 2.1 are not compatible with 2.2
-   During the upgrade the site template is updated to "standard".
+   Template 2.0 and 2.1 are not compatible with 2.2 and newer During the upgrade the site template is updated to "standard".
    Minimum template version required (see release notes)
+d) Customscripts
+   All customization made through customscripts/ must be reviewed and ported to the current version. forma.lms does not check base version file with your customized version in customscripts folder.
+There is no version check support for customscripts files

 4.2 Upgrade from version 1.xx